d0zme/d0z-medium/_posts/2020-10-21-why-buy-cloud-hosting.md

 ## Conclusion

-Cloud hosting is a good option before migrating to a VPS that can sound expensive for projects that are just beginning to succeed.
+Cloud hosting is a good option before migrating to a dedicated server, that can sound expensive for projects that are just beginning to succeed.
 We recommend this cloud hosting.
-It is used by schools, hospitals, universities and municipalities without any problems.
-It's a cloud hosting that holds up!
+It is utilized by schools, hospitals, universities and municipalities without any problems.
+It's cloud hosting that holds up!
 Proven!